UniqueUpToPermutation/MorpheusGL/README.md

 ## Dependencies

-Currently, I have the following dependencies:
+Currently, I have the following dependencies.
+They are all included a recursive git clone, except for the first two.

+- **OpenGL**: Used to render stuff.
+I'm targeting version 4.5. _Please install seperately_
+- **GLFW**: Used to handle windowing and swapping of front and back buffers. _Please install seperately_
 - **GLAD**: Used to load all OpenGL functions and extensions.
-- **GLFW**: Used to handle windowing and swapping of front and back buffers.
 - **nanogui**: A very nice gui library to handle user interaction.
 - **assimp**: Used to load geometry into the engine.
 - **Eigen**: Used for large matrix calculations.
 Currently the indirect lighting and spherical harmonics code uses it.